smoab/docstrange/IMPLEMENTATION_SUMMARY.md

 ## ✅ **Conclusion**

-The enhanced `document-data-extractor` library successfully meets all original requirements and exceeds them with:
+The enhanced `docstrange` library successfully meets all original requirements and exceeds them with:

 1. **Complete OCR Integration**: PaddleOCR for image text extraction
 2. **Enhanced PDF Processing**: PyMuPDF with PyPDF2 fallback